 Successful project management is not about keeping your resources and tasks organized.
 To really stay ahead of the curve, there is an urgent need to expand the role of the project manager to:

 - Focus more on the human factor and the complex interactions among project stakeholders

 - Adapt to the emerging hybrid world and be able to work face to face or remotely with the same impact

 - Embrace modern technologies and be able to train team and stakeholders for their optimum use.

-- Embody a flexible mindset as they respond to new digital transformation demands—and learning how to adapt to new realities more readily.
+- Embody a flexible mindset as they respond to new demands—virtual collaboration, hybrid teams, etc.